 The attitude of society towards recreational cannabis is changing.
 Even though marijuana is prohibited in the federal government, states like Alaska, Washington, DC, Oregon and Colorado have all declared the legality of recreational cannabis.
 Medical marijuana is also legal in over 20 states.
 This continues to grow as grassroots advocates campaign for more legislative freedom in other states.
 However, since 2013, the legal cannabis market has grown from $1.3 billion in sales to $2.7 billion.

 As the cannabis industry evolves, employment opportunities that did not exist before are now opening up, providing 420 career paths to people who want to be involved in something innovative and emerging.
-ArcView Group is an investment and research firm in the cannabis industry and have indicated that legalized cannabis has been the fastest growing industry within the United States in 2014.
+ArcView Group is an investment and research firm in the cannabis industry.
+They have indicated that legalized cannabis has been the fastest growing industry within the United States in 2014.
 In fact, the ArcView Group has forecasted that by 2019, the states that have legalized marijuana will potentially make an annual revenue of $11 billion combined.
 This will open up more jobs so people can pursue more 420 careers.
-Let’s look at the kind of cannabis jobs that could be available in this growing industry.
+Let's look at the kind of cannabis jobs that could be available in this growing industry.

 The Bud Trimmer